GeoNodeUserGroup-DE/geonode-blueprint-docker/README.md

 ```

 You have to put all volume definitions in `/compose-volumes_myconfig.yml`.
 Define `VOLUME=myconfig` as an environment variable and verify your setup via `docker compose config | less`.

+> :bulb: **Hint:**
+>
+> Bind volumes are not created by Docker during startup.
+> Make sure all directories exist or Docker will fail to mount.

 If everything looks good start up the services.